 The proposal should be submitted, via email, to firstname.lastname@example.org .
 The CV of each research team member should also be included in this email.
 These criteria will help in assessing if the research team members have the expertise and ability to carry out the proposed work.

 Step 3: Evaluation of a proposal

-Each proposal is evaluated by Statistics Canada Subject Matter Experts.
+Each proposal is evaluated by two academic peers and a Statistics Canada Subject Matter Expert(s).
+SSHRC facilitates this review process.
 The approval of proposals will be based on: